openethereum/openethereum.github.io/Quick-start.md

 You can run the unit tests with:

 ```
-cargo test --release -p ethcore-util && cargo test -p ethcore
+./test.sh
 ```

-You can run the consensus tests with:
+You can run just the consensus tests with:

 ```
 cargo test --release --features ethcore/json-tests -p ethcore